Zoey1102/Zoey1102.github.io/index.md

 <p> I got BSc.
 Mathematical Economics and Statistics from  University of Birmingham(UK) and BSc.
 Economics with minor in Finance from Southwestern University of Finance and Economics(China).  </p>

 <p> I encountered reproducibility crisis in 2019: when writing one of my two dissertations that evaluated the efficiency of Chinese carbon trading, I found all significant results from collected literature irreproducible.
 Soon I realised that I must systematically reconstruct my belief in Economics before moving on to pursue a PhD.
-After field work with people in the industry and contact with scholars in environmental economics and policy, I finally gathered enough courage to tell a story behind insignificance. </p>
+After field work with people in the industry and contact with scholars in environmental economics and policy, now I am confident enough to tell a story behind insignificance. </p>

 <p>Insignificance is insignificance.
 A real Economist is never ever a "stargazer".<\p>